 And here’s another bold statement to titillate your cynicism – not only does inbound marketing provide the perfect means of answering your prospects’ questions when they ask them, but inbound marketing also costs less and generates more leads than outbound marketing.

 Well, dear sceptic – research from Mashable tells us that 3 out of 4 inbound marketing channels cost less than any outbound marketing channel, and HubSpot figures reveal that inbound leads cost 61% less on average than outbound leads.

 No problem – a Kapost study found that inbound marketing yields 3 times more leads per dollar than traditional methods, Eloqua found that the average cost per lead drops 80% after 5 months of consistent inbound marketing, and HubSpot (again, we know – they’re pretty hot on this stuff (which is why we partner with them)) confirms that inbound marketing can result in doubling the average website conversion rate from 6% to 12%.

 How to Use Inbound Marketing to Educate the Sceptics

-You’re beginning to come around to the prospect of inbound marketing – we can feel it.
+You're beginning to come around to the prospect of inbound marketing and have an understanding of why your outbound marketing efforts may not have worked as you expected – we can feel it.